Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 print(np.array_repr(Lx, max_line_width=80, precision=6, suppress_small=True))
 ```

-For real systems, each KS orbital can be decomposed onto linear combination of atomic orbitals.
-Hence, the contribution of these KS wavefunctions to the MAE can be easily decomposed into atomic contributions using projection coefficients.
+For real systems, each Kohn-Sham orbital can be described using a linear combination of atomic orbitals.
+Hence, the contribution of these Kohn-Sham wavefunctions to the MAE can be easily decomposed into atomic contributions using projection coefficients.
 For example:

 ```
           dz2,    dxz,    dyz,dx2-dz2,    dxy
 |\psi> = [0.0,    0.5,    0.5,    0.0,    0.0]
 ```
-and then they can be applied to the $L$ matrices and so the MAE can be calculated.
+And $\braket{\psi\vert L\vert\psi}$ can be easily calculated.
+The MAE can then be decomposed into the contributions from the molecular orbtial.

-Using this procedure, I've re-produced Fig. 2(b) of [10.1038/s42005-018-0078-4](https://www.nature.com/articles/s42005-018-0078-4.pdf).
+Using this procedure, I've reproduced Fig. 2(b) of [10.1038/s42005-018-0078-4](https://www.nature.com/articles/s42005-018-0078-4.pdf) which shows the $\barkce{L_z}$ and $\braket{L_x}$ of the d-orbital related molecular orbitals of a Ir dimer.

 ![]({{site.baseurl}}/assets/img/post_img/2023-01-12-img1.png){:height="100%" width="100%" .center}

+In this figure, the horizontal lines represent occupied (below the dashed line) MO while the lines above the dashed line are the unoccupied orbtials.
+Vertical lines represent non-vanishing $L$ components while the linewidth indicates the strength.

 Subtle differences (i.e. lost of degeneracy) are caused by VASP's periodic condition that breaks the rotational invariancce of the $d_{xy}$/$d_{x^2-y^2}$ orbitals.

-The code that I wrote to do this can be downloaded from [:file_folder: 2023-01-12-MAE_decomposition.tar.gz]({{site.baseurl}}/assets/other/2023-01-12-MAE_decomposition.tar.gz).
+The code used to generate these figures: [:file_folder: 2023-01-12-MAE_decomposition.tar.gz]({{site.baseurl}}/assets/other/2023-01-12-MAE_decomposition.tar.gz).

 ---